 Rating: 5/5 Stars

-I had to read this for a class.
-A class, incidentally, that I hated, and got a blasted B+ in.
-Never mind—this book should be required reading for high schoolers, in my opinion.
+I had to read this for a class, but this book should be required reading for high schoolers, in my opinion.
 It’s an autobiography of a woman who was an activist in the civil rights movement, most notably taking part in the famous lunch counter sit-ins in Mississippi.
 It’s very unsentimental and powerful.

 Kind of a scrapbook of sorts that Anders Nilson put together of pictures, letters, notes, etc in remembrance of his fiancé, who died of cancer.
 I didn’t rate it because it felt too personal of a book for that, but it made me cry like a baby and the love inside its pages makes this book a precious thing.